Hello friends and neighbors,

 I was born and raised in Seabrook and have seen our city grow and change over the past 30+ years.
 From before major development to storms like Ike and Harvey, I’ve experienced both the challenges and resilience of our community.
 Through it all, Seabrook has kept its unique coastal charm, and it’s a place I’m proud to call home.

-I’ve served on the Livable Centers Study, chaired the Civil Service Commission, and currently serve on Planning & Zoning.
-I’ve also attended City Council meetings for many years.
-These experiences have given me a practical understanding of how our city operates and the responsibility that comes with public service.
+I’ve served on the Livable Centers Study, chaired the Civil Service Commission, and most recently served on the Planning & Zoning Commission.
+I’ve also been attending City Council meetings for most of my life.
+These experiences and background have given me a practical understanding of how our city operates and the responsibility that comes with public service.

-I attended Ed White Elementary, Seabrook Intermediate, and Clear Horizons Early College High School.
-I earned my undergraduate degree from the University of Houston–Clear Lake and my law degree from South Texas College of Law Houston.
+Early Education – I attended Ed White Elementary, Seabrook Intermediate, and Clear Horizons Early College High School.

 I am an estate planning attorney and arbitrator.
 I previously worked with the U.S. Small Business Administration reviewing disaster relief loans for fraud and compliance.
 Before my legal career, I worked across local industries including refineries, finance, hospitality, and entertainment.